lumilio/Jungle-didakoo.com-README.md/README.md

 ## Db relase

 ## Free to play time
-Every day at 20:00 pm New York timezone the game siwtch in free to play mode, you can without Jungle pass or as guest mode.
+Every day at 20:00 pm New York time zone the game siwtch in free to play mode, you can without Jungle pass or as guest mode.

+Here the Every day Free to play Hour in world countries

 <sub>